 Day 2: Amalia Glacier, El Brujo Glacier, and Calvo Fjord

 After some time soaking up the scenery, you follow the same route to return to the ship.
-Once back on board, you'll pass closely by the glacier face, allowing you to admire this tidewater glacier from privileged proximity.
+Once back on board, you'll pass nearby the glacier face, allowing you to admire this tidewater glacier up-close.

 The next stop is El Brujo Glacier.
 Board a motorboat which takes you on a route following the edge of the moraine, leading you to a hidden waterfall.
 Take in spectacular views of the tall glacier face on the way.
 You then sail back around to the moraine where you disembark and walk to a viewpoint almost within arm’s reach of the huge jutting ice towering high above you.
 Here, you have time to take photos and just observe the calving glacier, with large sections of ice plummeting into the water below with a tremendous crash.

 Today’s finale is the Calvo Fjord.
 Prepare to be astounded and surrounded by stunning glaciers as you plough through icebergs on the ‘Capitán Constantino’ icebreaker.
 Wherever you look, the views are astonishing, with glaciers in every direction.
 On the icebreaker, you will get closer views of the Captain Costantino Glacier, the largest in the fjord, as well as the Fernando and Alipio Glaciers.
 To top off this unique experience, 12-year-old whisky is served on ice from the glacier.

 Day 3: Features of the Montañas Fjord